TeamUlysses/ulx4/README.md

 ULX is an addon for [Garry's Mod](http://garrysmod.com).
 Insert some witty and concise description here.

+ULX is licensed under the MIT license.
+For an easy-to-understand summary of the license, please check out [tl;dr Legal](https://tldrlegal.com/license/mit-license).

 Note that ULX is written primarily in [MoonScript](http://moonscript.org) (described below).
 Even though Garry's Mod will be running the compiled version of the MoonScript, we ship ULX with both the original and the compiled source for your convenience.

 ## Credits ##